andrewdrane/adserver/README.md

 == Notes

+This setup assumes a base URL of http://adserver.local.
+This exists in the database, cron file and PHP files, so do a complete lookup prior to db import if change is desired.

 = Database

 There are no indexes on the tracking tables.
 This is done intentionally to ensure the fastest possible writes.